-Academy Nurse – The academy Nurses, Mrs Lindsay Eichberger and Mrs Sandra Ford, are employed by the Nurse Health Authority to work in schools to give information, advice and support to pupils, parents and teachers.
-They are available to discuss health matters in confidence and pupils may be seen at the academy by appointment (a.m.).
-If you wish to call Lindsay or Clare, or any other member of the Health team, they may be contacted via Mildenhall Clinic on 01638 713499 or you can contact ChatHealth on 07507 333356.
+Academy Nurse – School Nurses are employed by the Nurse Health Authority to work in the academy.
+They are available to give information, advice and support to students, parents and teachers.
+They will discuss health matters in confidence and students may see the nurse by appointment.
+Nurses can be contacted via Mildenhall Clinic on 01638 713499 or you can contact ChatHealth in confidence on 07507 333356.

 Emergencies – We try to get in touch with parents or, failing that, with the “emergency contact” – a relative or friend who has agreed to accept telephone calls from the academy if emergencies occur.
 It is therefore essential that we have an emergency contact telephone number.

-Motorcycles/ Cars – Pupils may bring motorcycles or cars to the academy provided they have obtained permission from their House Leader.
+Motorcycles/ Cars – Students may bring motorcycles or cars to the academy provided they have obtained permission from their House Leader.

 Lunchtimes – Academy Meals: We have a cafeteria providing reasonably priced meals.
-Pupils have three oppportunities to purchase hot food during the day; before college, morning break and lunchtime at Bury Road.
+Students have three opportunities to purchase hot food during the day; before college, morning break and lunchtime at Bury Road.
 At MCA6 hot food is available at morning break and lunchtime only.

 Packed lunches must be eaten in designated areas.